HDSB-GWS-ProgrammingClub/jasons-stuff/Notepad--/README.md

 **BSCode**
 - Notepad-- 6.0 renamed to BSCode
 - Can run Python
-- Unzip BSCode.zip file, run BSCode.py, do not take files out of folder
+- Unzip BSCode.zip file, run BSCode.py, do not separate folder
 - (.exe and .app not available)

 **Notepad-- 5.0 (Final Version)**